Brown Algae In Saltwater Tanks: How to Get rid of Brown Algae?

 READ MORE: How to Get Rid of Diatom Algae?

-Is Brown Algae bad for the Saltwater Tank?
+Is Brown Algae bad?

 Brown algae may not look very harmful, but it can have some negative knock-on effects if left alone to grow within your tank.
 When building your saltwater aquarium, it is essential to create balance within the water between the species of fish, plants, and various chemicals.
 You should be looking to limit the water to a trace of ammonia, no nitrite, traces of nitrate, and a little phosphate to produce a healthy home for your fish and plants.
 However, brown algae threaten to throw this off-balance, both as if lives and dies/decomposes.
 Therefore, we can confidently say that brown algae is bad for your saltwater tank.
 Even more so, it certainly doesn’t provide any positives for the water or the living things within the tank, so there is absolutely no reason why you should not remove it immediately.